vanessaheynes/cars/README.txt

 I tried to set an apiUrl through environments, but that didn't work.
 - I found that displaying all 1000+ cars' data made the bar graph hard to read, so the page displays the average total speed for a company (based on all the models).
+- The Web API needs to be running before entering ng serve...